-If you have both business owner-manager and senior manager work experience during the most recent 60-month period, points will be assigned for the most relevant experience that is not duplicated or overlaps in time with other experience claimed.
+If you have both business owner-manager and senior manager work experience during the most recent 60-month period, points will be assigned for the most relevant experience that is not duplicated in time.

 The BC PNP will assign you the highest points available based the BC PNP's assessment of the information you provide.